 a(member_part_of)[Range: object aggregate]

-a(member_part_of)[Theorem: if a member_part_of b at t then a continuant_part_of b at t.
+a(member_part_of)[Theorem: if b member_part_of c at t then b continuant_part_of c at t.
 [104-001] ]

 as(member_part_of)[Examples: each tree in a forest is a member_part of the forest\; each piece in a chess set is a member part of the chess set; each Beatle in the collection called The Beatles is a member part of The Beatles. ]

-a(object aggregate)[Elucidation: a is an object aggregate at t means: a is a material entity consisting exactly of a plurality of objects as member_parts at t.
-[025-003]
+a(object aggregate)[Elucidation: b is an object aggregate means: b is a material entity consisting exactly of a plurality of objects as member_parts at all times at which b exists.
+[025-004]]

-Thus an object aggregate, then if a exists at t, there are objects o1, …,on at t such that:
+Thus axiom(object aggregate)[if b is an object aggregate, then if b exists at t, there are objects o1, …,on at t such that:

-for all x (x continuant_part_of a at t iff x overlaps some oi at t) ]
+for all x (x continuant_part_of b at t iff x overlaps some oi at t) ]

 Here ‘overlaps’ is used in the standard way to mean: ‘shares a common part with’.

-An entity a is an object aggregate at t if and only if there is a mutually exhaustive and pairwise disjoint partition of a into objects at t [63].
+definition(object-aggregate)[An entity b is an object aggregate at t if and only if there is a mutually exhaustive and pairwise disjoint partition of b into objects at t [63]. ]

 as(object aggregate)[Examples: a symphony orchestra\, the aggregate of bearings in a constant velocity axle joint\, the nitrogen atoms in the atmosphere\, a collection of cells in a blood biobank. ]

-The member parts of an object aggregate are the proximal parts of the aggregate – those parts which determine the aggregate as an aggregate (sometimes referred to as ‘grains’ or ‘granular parts’ [74]).
+The member parts of an object aggregate are the proximal parts of the aggregate – those parts that determine the aggregate as an aggregate (sometimes referred to as ‘grains’ or ‘granular parts’ [74]).

-Different sorts of examples of object aggregates satisfying further conditions, for example an organization is an aggregate whose member parts have roles of specific types (for example in a jazz band, a chess club, a football team); a swarm of bees is an aggregate of members who are linked together through natural bonds; and so on.
+Different sorts of examples of object aggregates satisfying further conditions, for example example(object aggregate)[an organization is an aggregate whose member parts have roles of specific types (for example in a jazz band, a chess club, a football team)\; a swarm of bees is an aggregate of members who are linked together through natural bonds]; and so on.

-Object aggregates may be defined through physical attachment (the aggregate of atoms in a lump of granite), or through physical containment (the aggregate of molecules of carbon dioxide in a sealed container, the aggregate of blood cells in your body).
-Object aggregates may be defined by fiat, for example in the case of the aggregate of members of an organization; or via attributive delimitations such as: the patients in this hospital, the restaurants in Palo Alto, your collection of Meissen ceramic plates.
+Object aggregates may be example(object aggregate)[defined through physical attachment: /*(*/the aggregate of atoms in a lump of granite]), or example(object aggregate)[defined through physical containment: /*(*/the aggregate of molecules of carbon dioxide in a sealed container\, the aggregate of blood cells in your body]).
+Object aggregates may be example(object aggregate)[defined by fiat:/*, for example in the case of */the aggregate of members of an organization]; or example(object aggregate)[defined via attributive delimitations such as: the patients in this hospital\, the restaurants in Palo Alto\, your collection of Meissen ceramic plates.]

 [76] provides a formal treatment of aggregates (there called ‘collections’) that is broadly consistent with the above except that it assumes that membership in a collection is fixed over time.
-However, as is true for many material entities, object aggregates may gain and lose parts while remaining numerically identical (one and the same individual) over time.
-This holds both for aggregates whose membership is determined naturally (the aggregate of cells in your body) and aggregates determined by fiat (a baseball team, a congressional committee).
+However, as is true for many material entities, note(object aggregate)[object aggregates may gain and lose parts while remaining numerically identical (one and the same individual) over time.
+This holds both for aggregates whose membership is determined naturally (the aggregate of cells in your body) and aggregates determined by fiat (a baseball team, a congressional committee).]

-2.1.1.3 Fiat object part THIS (iii) SHOULD NOT BE HEREClearly not all material entities form separated or separable natural units in the way described above (see [12]), and so there is – in dealing with extremities demarcated within a body, of mountains demarcated within mountain ranges, and so forth – a need for some way to do justice to material entities distinguished by fiat within larger object wholes, entities here called fiat object parts.
+Fiat object part

+Clearly not all material entities form separated or separable natural units in the way described above (see [12]), and so there is – in dealing with extremities demarcated within a body, of mountains demarcated within mountain ranges, and so forth – a need for some way to do justice to material entities distinguished by fiat within larger object wholes, entities here called fiat object parts.